ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 Now you have configured your remote syslog server in papertrail.
 When a Function is invoked you should see a new logging trace line in papertrail [Events] dashboard.
 You can open papertrail in a separate tab or window web browser to see your functions logging in almost real-time.

 # Serverless Functions Code
+In this section you'll review the discount campaign functions code and you'll copy them to your [development computer](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/developer_machine.md) to create the functions in OCI and launch the application.
+If you don't have a laptop or desktop with the appropiate tools, we recomend you create a [development machine](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/devmachine-marketplace.md) in your compartment.